syncfusion-content/maui-toolkit-docs/maui-toolkit/Segmented-Control/layout.md

 documentation: ug
 ---

-# Layout customization in .NET MAUI Segmented control (SfSegmentedControl)
+# Layout customization in the .NET MAUI Segmented control
 The `SfSegmentedControl` supports changing the layout width, height and the number of visible segments displayed.

 ## Change the segment width